 According to a study of biologists from the University of Basel every feral pigeon produces about twelve kilos of droppings per year, resulting in odor and aesthetic impairments.
 Pigeon droppings decompose stones and concrete; and can contain more than 100 pathogens, but most are harmless to humans.
 The pigeons defecate preferred at their resting and breeding places - that fact uses the "Ausgburger Modell".

-In supervised pigeon houses the pigeons can specifically located, directly controlled and their population can be regulated.
+specifically located, directly controlled and their population can be regulated.
 If these houses meet all ideal conditions, the pigeons from the surrounding areas are going there.
-In addition, previous nesting sites will made inaccessible.
-Accompanying the food supply is reduced, feeding zones remain for human-pigeon interaction.
+In addition, previous nesting sites will made

-Projects in Basel, Tübingen and Berlin show that in this way the pigeon problem can be sustainable, environmentally and animal friendly addressed.
+the pigeon problem can be sustainable, environmentally and animal friendly addressed.
 In addition, the building destruction is reduced and the pigeons stock can be reduced in a few years by a third.
-The goal should not be the extermination of the pigeons, but a small stock of healthy pigeons, because pigeons belong to the biodiversity of our settlements.
+The goal

 If you feed pigeons, then ...